 If a person feels safe, has a job that earns enough money, and feels connected to their family and friends, they will generally be healthier.
 Indigenous people are generally worse off than non-Indigenous people when it comes to the social determinants of health .

-What makes health services more accessible for Indigenous people?:
+Factors that make health services more accessible for Indigenous people:

 More detailed information about the health of Indigenous peoples, associated social and economic circumstances, and risk and protective factors, is available from the HealthInfoNet's web resource (www.healthinfonet.ecu.edu.au).